 Once you are ready to order, you can signal the restaurant staff by saying "sumimasen" (excuse me), or if available, press the call button at the table.
 Once you have finished ordering, the waitress will often repeat your order back to you for confirmation.

-At some restaurants, such as izakaya, it is common for everyone in the party to order dishes together and share them.
+At some restaurants, such as izakaya, it is common for everyone in the party to share dishes.
 At other establishments, however, each diner is expected to order individually.

 Paying

 The bill will be presented face down either as you receive the meal or after you have finished eating.
 In most restaurants you are supposed to bring your bill to the cashier near the exit when leaving, as it is not common to pay at the table.
-Paying in cash is most common, although more and more restaurants also accept credit cards or IC cards such as Suica.
+Paying in cash remains common, but many restaurants also accept payment by credit cards and IC cards such as Suica.

 Some restaurants, especially cheaper ones, have slightly different systems for ordering and paying.
 In many ramen and gyudon restaurants, for example, "meal tickets" are bought at a vending machine near the store's entrance upon entering and handed over to the staff who then prepare and serve the meal.